Skip to content

 Key stats:

-• Annual reviews of safety certificates relating to regulated venues: seven
+• Annual reviews of safety certificates relating to regulated venues: 7

-• Event inspections carried out according to risk: nine.
+• Event inspections carried out according to risk: 12.

 Food standards